×

 When we asked people about industries and career opportunities in Rio de Janeiro, they reponded:

 "This is a problem in Rio.
 Most banks/finance and insurance companies have now moved to Sao Paulo.
 Left are oil industry (very large), some shipping, tourism.
 Jobs mostly to be found through personal contacts.
-Life in Rio is not very cheap, as most foreigners tend to believe," wrote a member in Rio de Janeiro.
+Life in Rio is not very cheap, as most foreigners tend to believe," wrote one member in Rio de Janeiro.

 "Foreigners in Rio de Janeiro often work in the hospitality industry, such as in hotels, restaurants, and bars.
 They may also find employment in the tourism industry, working as tour guides or in other related roles.
-Other popular jobs for foreigners include teaching English, working in IT, and working in the finance sector," commented one expat who made the move to Rio de Janeiro.
+Other popular jobs for foreigners include teaching English, working in IT, and working in the finance sector," remarked one expat who made the move to Rio de Janeiro.

 What is life like in Rio de Janeiro?